Chart Color Schemes

 Bendigo Surrounds - North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Bendigo Surrounds - North's population was around 5,721 as of November 2025.
-This figure reflects an increase of 787 people since the 2021 Census, which recorded a population of 4,934.
-The change is inferred from an estimated resident population of 5,401 in June 2024 and an additional 423 validated new addresses since the Census date.
-This results in a density ratio of 4.0 persons per square kilometer.
-Bendigo Surrounds - North's growth rate of 16.0% since the 2021 census exceeded that of the SA4 region (5.9%) and non-metro areas, indicating it as a growth leader.
-Interstate migration contributed approximately 81.3% of overall population gains during recent periods.
+Bendigo Surrounds - North's population was around 5,721 as of November 2025, according to AreaSearch's analysis.
+This figure reflects an increase of 787 people since the 2021 Census, which reported a population of 4,934.
+The change is inferred from the estimated resident population of 5,401 in June 2024 and an additional 423 validated new addresses since the Census date.
+This results in a population density ratio of 4.0 persons per square kilometer.
+Bendigo Surrounds - North's growth rate of 16.0% since the 2021 census exceeded the SA4 region (5.9%) and the non-metro area, indicating it as a growth leader.
+Interstate migration contributed approximately 81.3% of overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation of population growth from LGA to SA2 levels.
-Future trends forecast a significant population increase in the top quartile of national regional areas, with Bendigo Surrounds - North expected to expand by 2,270 persons to 2041 based on latest numbers, recording a gain of 34.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future trends forecast a significant population increase in the top quartile of national regional areas, with Bendigo Surrounds - North expected to expand by 2,270 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 34.0% in total over the 17 years.

 Frequently Asked Questions - Population